 1. Manager Familiarity is always important

 Manager Tactics with higher familiarity, the easier your player adapts to it.
 Choose players who fit that current tactic, for example, a Possession Game manager will need players with good ball control to keep hold and recycle the ball in tight spaces.

 2. Field teams with adaptable managers

-Want to switch a tactic but has no familiarity?
-Yep, this is what we all players wonder “what if?”.
+Want to switch a tactic but have no familiarity?
+Yep, this is what we all players wonder “What if?”.
 So, you take a manager having familiarity with two different tactics, say Santos and Enrique can deploy Possession and Quick Counter with good enough familiarity.

 Train your players with familiarity in both Possession Game and Quick Counter.
 They may drop stats a bit but it’ll give you a choice to employ tactics on the basis of the opponent you face.

 3. Do play the same playstyle as the manager

 Many players play possession having the Long Ball Counter tactic.
 We do not say it won’t work, but players should remember that the tactics are there for a reason.
 So if you find yourself playing a certain style of play, adhere to that tactic.